comaps/website/content/support/what-is-a-route-what-is-a-track-and-what-is-the-difference/index.md

 On the other hand, a track is a trajectory defined by a list of fixed geographical points that has normally been recorded from a GPS device.

-The main difference between routes and tracks is that routes are calculated dynamically by the OM routing engine based on data of OSM maps, while the tracks are a list of fixed geo points.
+The main difference between routes and tracks is that routes are calculated dynamically by the CoMaps routing engine based on data of OSM maps, while the tracks are a list of fixed geo points.
 Routes can be used for navigation purposes, while tracks are just a visual display on the map.